bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-06-callbacks.md

 <!-- theme: warning -->
 > ### Security precautions
 > Your production code should never work with claims from a payload you can't verify.
 > To limit the vulnerability of an app to timing attacks, we recommend using a constant time string comparison function.
-How to accomplish this varies by programming language and signing algorithm.
+Comparison techniques vary by programming language and signing algorithm.
 Ruby and PHP [code samples](#code-samples) for HS256 hashes follow.
-For more information, use your preferred search engine to find "constant time string comparison {lang}".
 > We recommend writing middleware or using an existing [library in your language of choice](https://jwt.io/libraries) to help you decode, verify, and parse JWTs.

 </div>